What is Parenting with Love and Logic?

-This approach is known as Love and Logic, a philosophy founded by Jim Fay and Foster W. Cline, M.D., and based on the experience of a combined total of over 75 years working with and raising kids.
+This program is known as Parenting with Love and Logic, a philosophy developed by Jim Fay and Foster W. Cline, M.D., and based on the experience of a combined total of over 75 years working with and raising kids.

 Many parents want their kids to be well prepared for life, and they know this means kids will make mistakes and must be held accountable for those mistakes.
-But these parents often fail to hold the kids accountable for poor decisions because they are afraid the kids will see their parents as being mean.
-The result is they often excuse bad behavior, finding it easier to hold others, including themselves, accountable for their children's irresponsibility.
+But these parents often fail to hold their kids accountable for poor decisions because they are afraid the kids will see their parents as being mean.
+The result is these parents often excuse bad behavior, finding it easier to hold others, including themselves, accountable for their children's irresponsibility.

 What more could a parent want?
 Isn't that a great gift to give your child?
-Parent child relationships are enhanced, family life becomes less strained, and we have time to enjoy our kids instead of either feeling used by them or being transformed from parent to policeman.
+Parent-child relationships are enhanced, family life becomes less strained, and we have time to enjoy our kids instead of either feeling used by them or being transformed from parent to police officer.